Building Resilient Organisations with Foresight and Horizon Scanning

 Every discovery starts with a self-scan.
 “Know yourself before you try to deal with a relationship”, they say.
 That is not any different in this context.
 Who are you?
 How are you organised?

 Get all the data together to know your customers, suppliers, internal processes, products, your competitors, strategic partners?
 What are the regulatory constraints and opportunities?
 What is your vision, your purpose?
 What is your organisational culture, your corporate DNA?
-Do you want to have an impact, and what would that look like?
-Once you know yourself, you can start looking beyond.
+Do you want to have an impact, and how would that look?
+Once you know yourself, you can start looking beyond yourself.